 12 Dec The OAFI Foundation participates in the Horizon2020 European project “PREVENTOMICS”: an R + D + i project on personalized nutrition

-- PREVENTOMICS development will enable the offering of personalized nutrition tools accessible to everyone, aimed at improving health and preventing the onset of diseases.
+- PREVENTOMICS development will provide personalised nutition tools accessible to everyone, aimed at improving health and preventing the onset of diseases.

 - The OAFI Foundation has been choosen to be responsible for the dissemination and diffusion of the project results.

-The OAFI Foundation has been chosen as responsible for the dissemination of the results of PREVENTOMICS in order to raise awareness and promote a change in nutritional behaviour in the general population.
-At the same time, we will collaborate in the creation of communities aware of the new concepts of personalized preventive nutrition and the importance of behavioural flexibility to achieve sustainable healthy habits.
+The OAFI Foundation has been chosen to be responsible for the dissemination and diffusion of the results of PREVENTOMICS in order to raise awareness and promote a change in nutritional behaviour in the general population.
+At the same time, we will collaborate in the task of creating communities aware of the new concepts of personalized preventive nutrition and the importance of behavioural flexibility to achieve sustainable healthy habits.

-OAFI is a benchmark for the EU in this project for the translation and dissemination of results to the general public and to patients.
-PREVENTOMICS represents a new challenge and an important recognition at European level for the OAFI Foundation and its patients, explains Dr. Josep Vergés, President of the OAFI Foundation.
+OAFI is a benchmark for the EU in this project in the translation and dissemination of the results to the general public and patients.
+PREVENTOMICS represents a new challenge and an important recognition at European level of the OAFI Foundation and its patients, explains Dr. Josep Vergés, President of the OAFI Foundation.

-The PREVENTOMICS European project will develop, from this November and for three years, personalized plans for nutrition and lifestyle habits to improve the health of people, based on individual traits such as physical and behavioural traits, lifestyle, genotype, preferences and physical condition.
-The personal health plans, which will consider consumers’ needs and requirements, will reach the recipients in the form of behavioural prompts, thanks to the use of Information and Communications Technology (ICT) tools.
+The PREVENTOMICS European project will develop, starting this November and for three years, personalized nutrition plans and lifestyle habits to improve the health of people, based on the characterisitics of each individual such as physical and behavioural traits, lifestyle, genotype, preferences and physical condition.
+The personalised nutrition plans, which will take into account consumers’ needs and requirements, will reach the target audience in the form of personalised health advice through the use of Information and Communications Technologies (ICT).

 It is expected that PREVENTOMICS, which has 19 European partners from 7 different countries, will conclude with the introduction of six new products on the market, both in the application of new technologies to improve health (e-business) and in the form of food products intended for human consumption.

-To achieve this, the project will adopt a comprehensive approach in exploiting the potential of omics techniques, especially metabolomics, to know the state of metabolic health and will focus on techniques to induce a change in behaviour in people in order to deliver preventive personalized nutrition tools, accessible to everyone, that promote changes in current habits and achieve the improvement of personal health in a sustained and lasting manner.
+To achieve this, the project will adopt a comprehensive approach by exploiting the potential of omics techniques, especially metabolomics, to understand metabolic health status and will explore techniques to induce a behavioural change in people in order to provide personalized preventive nutrition tools, accessible to everyone, that promote changes in current habits and achieve sustained and lasting improvements in individual health.

-One of the innovations of the project, as explained by the scientific coordinator of the biotechnology area of Eurecat and technical coordinator of the project, Antoni Caimari, “is that it is based on a unique integration of genetic, metabolic, nutritional and psychological data”, with the application of computational modelling techniques of the metabolism, which will enable the evaluation and characterization of the most relevant physiological processes—the sustained lack of control of which can lead to the onset of different diseases, and enable the modulation of these deviations to prevent their development”.
+One of the novelties of the project, according to Antoni Caimari, scientific coordinator of Eurecat’s biotechnology area and technical coordinator of the project, “is that it is based on a unique integration of genetic, metabolic, nutritional and psychological data”, with the application of computational modelling techniques of metabolism, which will make it possible to evaluate and characterise the most relevant physiological processes—the sustained lack of control of which leads to the onset of different diseases, and to modulate these deviations to prevent their development”.

-At the social level, the research carried out by PREVENTOMICS will help to sustain new healthy lifestyle habits, increase user satisfaction and confidence in a more personalized diet and promote greater adherence to the Mediterranean diet as a healthy dietary pattern in line with the recommendations of the European Food Safety Authority (EFSA).
+At a social level, the research carried out by PREVENTOMICS will help to sustain new healthy lifestyle habits, increase users satisfaction and confidence in a more personalized diet and promote greater adherence to the Mediterranean diet as a healthy dietary pattern in line with the recommendations of the European Food Safety Authority (EFSA).

-The project involves innovations at the research level, in interoperability and use of open source data to feed future research; at the social level, in the search for sustainable solutions with more precise information; in terms of health, by harnessing the capabilities of Information and Communications Technology to manage data from different sources; and finally, at the business level, offering more personalized services in line with the growing demand of society.
+The project involves innovations at research level, in interoperability and use of open source data to feed future research; at social level, in the search for sustainable solutions with more accurate information; at health level, with the exploitation of Information and Communication Technologies capabilities to manage data from different sources; and finally, at business level, offering more personalised services in line with the growing demand of society.
 The project will take into account the needs and requirements of consumers.

-To demonstrate the potential for personalization at different levels of the food value chain, PREVENTOMICS will be validated in three different scenarios using three different companies carrying out intervention studies with both healthy volunteers and volunteers with abdominal obesity who are at moderate risk of suffering from cardiovascular disease.
+To demonstrate the potential for personalization at different levels of the food value chain, PREVENTOMICS will be validated in three different scenarios using three different companies conducting intervention studies with both healthy volunteers and volunteers with abdominal obesity who are at moderate risk of suffering from cardiovascular disease.

-In recent years, “the expectations around personalized nutrition have grown, but there haven’t been sufficiently precise tools nor sufficient understanding of which individual variables are affected or what the behavioural barriers are that prevent the individual from acquiring healthier habits”, explains Caimari.
+In recent years, “the expectations around personalized nutrition has been growing, but there have been insufficiently accurate and understanding of which individual variables are affected and the behavioural barriers that prevent the individual from acquiring healthier habits”, says Caimari.

-In this regard, experts agree that the food industry should provide solutions at the individual level, in fields such as nutraceutical and health, sports nutrition, food services or mHealth.
+In this sense, experts agree that the food industry should provide solutions on an individualised level, in fields such as nutraceuticals and health, sports nutrition, food services or mHealth.

-You can expand the information or request interviews at the Eurecat Press Office at firstname.lastname@example.org or on the mobile 630 425 169.
+For further information or interviews, please contact the Eurecat Press Office at firstname.lastname@example.org or call 630 425 169.